mskccpatiented/contentaudit/strategy/index.md

 </table>

-As well as an audit of existing content, a list of patients' frequently asked questions (created in an earlier project) was checked to see what questions can be answered using existing articles.
-This data is included in the content audit spreadsheet.

 #### From Print to Digital
 At the moment Patient Education content is produced with print in mind.
-A key output of this project is a strategy that lists content that could be improved or re-developed for publication online and in other digital formats.

-Writing clearly and succinctly for the web can be challenging.
-It is usually not possible to take content written for print and transfer it directly to a digital format without editing.
-Digital publishing also allows for hyperlinking, the addition of graphics, audio, video, animation - richer content.
+In the future, it's likely that articles and other content will be made available on the web as standard HTML.

-Because of this, a second step of the content audit involved converting all BMT-related articles from Word or PDF format to HTML and <a href="/articles">publishing them online</a>.
+A second step of the content audit involved converting all BMT-related articles from Word or PDF format to HTML and <a href="/articles">publishing them online</a>.
+This allows us to see what articles work online in their current structure, and what ones should be re-developed before being published online.

-It's now possible to see, almost at a glance, what articles work online, what ones could be improved, and what ones need to be re-imagined in some way.

-#### Analysis for Obscure/Technical Language
-A computer application was written that compared each word in the articles to a corpus of standard written English.
-The application produced a list of words for each article that would not ordinarily appear in written English including many technical and medical terms that may need to be explained to patients.

-The list of obscure words is included at the top of each article and could form the basis for a glossary of terms related to BMT.

-#### Recommended Actions
+As part of this project, we have developed a list of BMT-related content that could be published online and suggested where they might be enhanced using graphics, audio, or video.

 For each article, one or more of **six actions** have been recommended:

 **Re-Think**: Some articles are in need of a broad re-think.
 For example, some articles might be presented better if they were divided into smaller articles.